ElektraInitiative/libelektra/doc/dev/error-categorization.md

 `Syntactic Errors` are errors which tell users or applications that the current format is not valid.
 Examples are wrong date formats or missing closing brackets `]` inside of a regular expression when it is checked.
-Also path related errors like missing slashes come into this category.
+Also, path related errors like missing slashes come into this category.
 Parsing errors are also associated with syntactic errors such as unexpected encounters like missing line endings, illegal characters or wrong encodings.
-Also transformation and conversion errors are to be categorizes here because the format of the given input does not allow such actions.
+Also, transformation and conversion errors are to be categorizes here because the format of the given input does not allow such actions.
 Since syntactic errors demand a specific format and structure, also structural validation errors belong here.
 Users should try a different